Why a ‘Lifesaving’ Depression Treatment Didn’t Pass Clinical Trials

 Taken together and managed well, the new rules should allow more flexibility in trials of complex treatments like Mayberg’s.
 In a way, these rules seek to find a better way to balance what machine-learning people call the explore-exploit trade-off.
 This is the tension between exploring all possibilities in some arena and finding the quickest way to exploit it.
 A trial like Broaden is forced to focus on a single point of exploitation.
 A trial with broader parameters could test several different outcome measures or scales instead, and thus bring at least a bit of the exploratory nature of research into the game.

-In the meantime, says Mayberg, “I just need to keep working.”
+In the meantime, Mayberg said, “I just need to keep working.”
 She wants to identify the success factors—variables in patient phenotype, electrode placement, postsurgical support—well enough that they’re refined into a more transferable protocol.

 “My husband asks me when I’m going to retire.
 I’ll retire when the work is done.
 I can’t stop because some people think it’s worthless.
 My patients tell me these people are wrong.
 The data tells me they are wrong ...
 This thing isn’t dead.”